reichelu/nonlex_speech_clf/README.md

 ## Reference

-If you use this model for your studies please cite:
+If you use this model for your studies please consider citing:

 Reichel, U.D., Kohári, A., Mády, K. (2023).
 Acoustics and prediction of non-lexical speech in the Budapest Games Corpus.
 In: Proc.
 Speech Research Conference, [pdf](http://real.mtak.hu/159991/1/beszkut_speechresearch_2023_proceedings.pdf#page=91)